-Contractors: Is Your Internal Record Keeping Helping You or Hurting You?Posted by Matt Payment, AFSB
+Contractors: Is Your Internal Record Keeping Helping You or Hurting You?Posted by Wayne Messick, AFSB

 Let’s face it, the reason you went into construction is because you like being at the job site — not cooped up in an office.
 So you probably don’t spend as much time as you should on record keeping.
 You know it’s important to get your accounting right at the end of the year when a CPA prepares your December 31 financial statement, but did you know the internal financials you rely on the rest of the year can be just as critical?

 The best-run construction companies steer a tight ship year-round.
 They stay on top of change orders, under- and overbilling, accounts payable and receivable, and work-in-progress (WIP) reports.
 They can tell you exactly where they are on a job because they’ve got up-to-date numbers.